Michelle Obama gave Queen Elizabeth II a brooch in 2011. Former President Barack Obama shared what she did with it after

 The next night, the former president and first lady hosted their own dinner at the American Embassy.
 "The one thing we immediately noticed is that [the queen] was wearing the brooch the Michelle had given her," he said.
 "It was an example of the subtle thoughtfulness that she consistently displayed.
 Not just to us, but everybody who she interacted with."

-He also said the queen was mindful of guests overstaying their welcome – and as a guest, she did the same.
+He also said the queen was mindful of guests overstaying their welcome — and as a guest, she was thoughtful of the same.
 "She looked at her watch at a certain point and said, 'I think we need to wrap this up,'" Mr. Obama said.

 "The combination of a sense of duty and a clear understanding of her role as a symbol for the nations — the carrier of a certain set of values — combined with a very human quality of kindness and consideration.
 I think that is what made her so beloved, not just in great Britain, but around the world," he said.